YedMavus/ML_Progs_Public/README.md

 # ML_Progs_Public
 This repository contains ML projects that I completed.
-Some of these may have been part of a course, but the terms allow the code to be shared.
+Some of these projects may have been part of an online course.